 Thomas Telfer is a Professor of Law at Western University in London, Ontario, Canada.
 He joined Western in 2002 from the University of Auckland where he taught for eight years.
 Professor Telfer’s research and teaching interests include bankruptcy law, mindfulness, commercial law, contracts and legal history.

-He has been a Visitor at the University of Toronto, Osgoode Hall Law School, University of Melbourne, Case Western Reserve University, Victoria University of Wellington, University of Adelaide and the University of Auckland.
+He has been a visiting professor at the University of Toronto, Osgoode Hall Law School, University of Melbourne, Case Western Reserve University, Victoria University of Wellington, University of Adelaide and the University of Auckland.

 He currently holds a Teaching Fellowship from the Centre for Teaching and Learning to develop mindfulness and mental health initiatives.
 In 2017, he introduced mindfulness as an optional first year course and in 2018 received a Leadership in Wellness Award of Recognition from Western for mindfulness education.
-In 2019, he will be offering an upper year credit course: Mindfulness and the Legal Profession.
+In 2019, he offered an upper year credit course: Mindfulness and the Legal Profession.
 Both courses continue to be offered.

 Professor Telfer is currently working on a project that examines bankruptcy and insolvency law during the Great Depression.